 With a narcissist when they receive a narcissistic injury, their anger can seem extremely disproportionate to the situation, as a narcissist can be triggered by the slightest thing, real or perceived.

 A narcissist will rage when their self serving illusion, their perception of themselves, one or more of their characteristics of their disorder is brought into question.
-When their grandiosity is questioned, when their sense of entitlement is questioned, when their belief that they are special if for a moment brought into their reality when their reality gap of who they sell themselves to be is hidden and who they are is brought into the moment, then their rage appears as they might feel things such as shame, humiliation, they might feel inadequate, so they rage, they intimidate to regain control of not only their reality but also ours, at least they try to control ours, why once they’ve raged they will manipulate to shift the blame for their behaviour into us, to escape any responsibility or consequences for their own actions.
+When their grandiosity is questioned, when their sense of entitlement is questioned, when their belief that they are special is for a moment brought into their reality when their reality gap of who they sell themselves to be is hidden and who they are is brought into the moment.
+Their rage appears as they might feel things such as shame, humiliation, they might feel inadequate, so they rage, they intimidate to regain control of not only their reality but also ours, at least they try to control ours, why once they’ve raged they will manipulate to shift the blame for their behaviour into us, to escape any responsibility or consequences for their own actions.
 They rage to feel powerful and regain their sense of superiority.

 What triggers narcissistic rage?